Posterior linearisation smoothing with robust iterations

-is a \gn method with the \lm-regularisation defined in \cref{eq:lm:cost_fn}, if $\regMat^{(i)}$ is a sequence of block-diagonal regularisation matrices: $\regMat^{(i)} = \diag(\regMat_1^{(i)}, \dots, \regMat_{\tsFin}^{(i)}),\, \regMat^{(i)}_{\ts} \in \reals^{\dimState \times \dimState}, \forall \ts = 1, \dots, \tsFin$. \end{prop}
+is a \gn method with the \lm-regularisation defined in \cref{eq:lm:cost_fn}, if $\regMat^{(i)}$ is a sequence of block-diagonal regularisation matrices: $\regMat^{(i)} = \diag \left(\regMat_1^{(i)}, \dots, \regMat_{\tsFin}^{(i)} \right)$, $\regMat^{(i)}_{\ts} \in \reals^{\dimState \times \dimState}, \forall \ts = 1, \dots, \tsFin$. \end{prop}

 \begin{proof} The proof follows the structure of the earlier proofs and we can use the results of \cref{thm:gn_ieks,thm:gn_ipls} to simplify it.
 First, we construct $\gnRLM{i}(\xSeq)$ such that $\lmObj{i}(\xSeq) = \frac{1}{2} \twoNorm{\gnRLM{i}(\xSeq)}^2$ and show that the linearisation of $\gnRLM{i}(\xSeq)$ results in an approximate objective which is $\gnObjLin(\xSeq)$ plus an extra term.
 Second, we introduce the measurement in \cref{eq:lm:extended_problem} into the state-space model \cref{eq:def:state_space_model} and linearise.
 Third, we confirm that the \lm optimisation and iterative smoothers solve the same minimisation problem at each iteration.
+The full proof is given in the appendix. \end{proof} In other words, we achieve an \lm-regularised version of the smoother by imposing this additional modelling assumption.